Scientific Topics of Interest

 Intrinsically Disordered Proteins (IDPs)

-Most of the knowledge associated with proteins is about structured proteins with a specific function.
-However, most of the proteins don’t have a specific or unique structure, and this doesn’t mean a lack of function.
+Most knowledge about proteins concerns structured proteins with specific functions.
+However, most proteins don’t have a particular or unique structure, and this doesn’t imply a lack of function.
 This makes IDPs incredibly interesting.
-The formation of protein-protein interactions is the basis of how proteins evolve for different functions.
+The formation of protein-protein interactions underlies how proteins evolve to perform different functions.

 Soil Organic Matter (SOM)

-Most of the soils have a clear dark/brown colored layer.
-This layer comprises hundreds of years of decomposition of different organic compounds called Soil Organic Matter (SOM).
-SOM is composed of heterogenous and dispersed organic compounds in connection with the soil mineral matrix.
-This mineral matrix presents itself as an oxidative environment with different ionic species.
-The variety of organic compounds corresponds to compounds riched with aromatic rings and carboxyl groups.
+Most of the soils have a clear, dark/brown-colored layer.
+This layer comprises hundreds of years of decomposition of various organic compounds, known as Soil Organic Matter (SOM).
+SOM is composed of heterogeneous, dispersed organic compounds in association with the soil mineral matrix.
+This mineral matrix presents an oxidative environment with various ionic species.
+The variety of organic compounds is characterized by compounds rich in aromatic rings and carboxyl groups.
 In this sea of possibilities, I have tried to understand the interactions of these compounds.

 Ionic channels

-The cells have a barrier called a membrane.
-The connection with the environment is through channels, and the ones specified to transport ionic species are called ionic channels.
+The cells have a membrane barrier.
+The connection to the environment occurs through channels; those specified to transport ionic species are called ionic channels.
 However, cells can communicate with other cells.
-This is done in our cells through Gap Junction Channels (GJC).
-This novel channel between cell permits electrical synapsis, or fast interactions between cells.
-The complexity of these channels relies on the multiple interactions of their subunits and how they filter positive ions.
+This is done in our cells through Gap Junction Channels (GJCs)—a novel channel between cells that permits electrical synapses, or fast interactions.
+The complexity of these channels stems from the multiple interactions among their subunits and from how they filter positive ions.

 Graphene interactions

-With the increasing usage of nanoparticles, the understanding of the interaction with our bodies becomes necessary.
-For starters, we need to understand the interaction of simple molecules with graphene.
-The first and most important in the list, is water.
-The water-graphene interaction depends on the graphene layer’s polarizability with the water molecules' polarisability.
-These interactions can be investigated using molecular dynamics, taking into account the polarizability of the molecules.
+With the increasing use of nanoparticles, understanding their interactions with our bodies becomes necessary.
+For starters, we need to know how simple molecules interact with graphene.
+The first and most important on the list is water.
+The water-graphene interaction depends on the graphene layer’s polarizability and the water molecules’ polarisability.
+These interactions can be investigated using molecular dynamics simulations that account for the molecules’ polarizability.

 Structural bioinformatics

 The structure and function of proteins depend on their amino acid compositions.
-The close interaction between two amino acids can be correlated with the rate of mutations between them in their evolution.
-Observing these changes can be done via bioinformatic analyses over multiple sequences.
+The close interaction between two amino acids can be correlated with the rate of mutation between them during evolution.
+These changes can be observed through bioinformatic analyses across multiple sequences.